 Helena Mentis demonstrates tools that she uses in her HCI lab.
 Photo by Marlayna Demond ’11 for UMBC.

-There are many research labs at UMBC that are focused on artificial intelligence or use AI technologies in their projects.
-These labs are associated with the UMBC AI Center and can be found in several departments.
+There are many research labs and centers at UMBC that are focused on artificial intelligence or use AI technologies in their projects.
+These labs and centers are associated with the UMBC AI Center and are part of departments in all of UMBC’s Colleges.

 ATOMS Lab

-The AI & Theory-Oriented Molecular Science Lab is headed by Tyler Josephson in the CBEE department.
-The fundamental building blocks in chemistry are atoms; from their interactions emerge molecules, materials, and their properties.
-In mathematical logic, basic assumptions are also called atoms; proofs, lemmas, and theorems are derived from these.
+The AI & Theory-Oriented Molecular Science Lab is headed by Tyler Josephson in CBEE.
+Chemistry’s fundamental building are atoms; from their interactions emerge molecules, materials, and their properties.
+In logic, basic assumptions are also called atoms; proofs, lemmas, and theorems are derived from these.
 The ATOMS Lab brings together chemical engineers, computer scientists, and mathematicians to equip computers to reason about and discover theories in molecular science.

 Big Data Analytics Lab